onap/vnfrqts-requirements/docs/Chapter7/PNF-Plug-and-Play.rst

 PNF Plug and Play
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following are the requirements related to PNF Plug and Play.
+The following are the requirements related to PNF Plug-and-Play.

 .. req::
     :id: R-56718